 Traffic Systems Management, involves monitoring of safety and related performance, traffic control, and methods to improve the level of service to motorists.

-Administration, administering the funding and scheduling of area street and highway projects, particular those funded by the Federal and State Governments (within this task the MPO may occasionally develop studies and/or advanced planning reports for specific highway projects, as directed by the DOTs).
+Administering the funding and scheduling of area street and highway projects, particularly those funded by the Federal and State Governments (within this task the MTPO may occasionally develop studies and/or advanced planning reports for specific highway projects, as directed by the DOTs).

-Kingsport MPO ensures nondiscrimination and equal employment in all programs and activities in accordance with Title VI and Title VII of the Civil Rights Act of 1964.
-If you need more information or special assistance for person with disabilities or limited English proficiency, contact VDOTs Civil Rights Division at by phone at 804-786-2085 or by mail at 1401 East Broad Street Richmond, Virginia 23219.
+Kingsport MTPO ensures nondiscrimination and equal employment in all programs and activities in accordance with Title VI and Title VII of the Civil Rights Act of 1964.
+If you need more information or special assistance for person with disabilities or limited English proficiency, contact the Civil Rights Division of TDOT or VDOT.
 If you have a hearing or speech disability or use a TTY please use the FCC 711 dialing code to access a Telecommunications Relay Service that can forward your comment.